 This is also the case for pure water.
 Certainly, its use is reserved for professionals, but you can get closer to the concept and get a quality result by using demineralized water (like that of your iron, for example).

-To erase the last traces during drying, you can use newspaper (provided there is no colored ink).
+One of the best-kept summer window cleaning tips is to erase the last traces during drying by using a newspaper (provided there is no colored ink).
 Put it in a ball (as if you wanted to start a fire) and use it like a cloth.

 4. Wash your windows when the sun isn’t out

-To this summer, choose a cool day and wait until the sun’s rays are far from your windows.
-The work will be less strenuous and above all, it will be much better done.
+One of the most important summer window cleaning tips is to choose a cool day and wait until the sun’s rays are far from your windows.
+The work will be less strenuous and, above all, it will be much better done.

 In a nutshell…